evienneko/PaperCloak/README.md

 ## How to Use

 Upload your PDF, tweak the title/authors/layout if you want, hit “Transform,” and boom!
 Your undercover paper is ready.
+Use a desktop browser for better use and results.

 ## Deployment & Development